 After working on numerous productions in London, she presented her first work as a director there in 1996: Kalinoski’s Beast on the Moon, followed by Nicholas Wright’s Mrs. Klein and Shakespeare’s All’s Well that Ends Well.
 In 1998 she created Une Bête sur la Lune, a French version of Beast on the Moon for Théâtre Vidy-Lausanne.
 She then embarked on an international tour as well as performances at MC93, Bobigny and Théâtre de l’Oeuvre, Paris for which she won five Molière Awards including Best Director and Best Play.
 In 2000 she directed Katherine Burger’s Morphic Resonance at Théâtre de l’Atelier, Paris.
 For the Festival de Sartrouville she developed a version of Homer’s Odyssey.
 This was followed by Juliette et Roméo after Shakespeare and Brian Friel’s Dancing at Lughnasa at Théâtre Vidy-Lausanne, as well as Tennessee Williams’ The Glass Menagerie in a co-production with Théâtre de l’Atelier and Théâtre Vidy-Lausanne.
 Brook’s productions of Ibsen’s Peer Gynt and Shakespeare’s The Tempest premiered at the 2012 Salzburg Festival and toured to the Barbican Centre and Spoleto Festival respectively.
 Her production The Island Trilogy (The Island of Slaves, The Tempest!, An Odyssey) was performed at the Spoleto Festival, Georgian International Festival of Arts, and Teatro dell’Arte, Milan in 2013.
 In 2014 Brook was appointed Director of the Théâtre National de Nice, and in 2021 she became Artist-in-Residence at Teatro Stabile del Veneto.

 Brook has also directed numerous operas; debuting with Mozart's Die Zauberflöte (Nederlandse Reisopera), followed by Tchaikovsky’s Yevgeny Onegin (Festival d’Aix-en-Provence) and Rossini’s La Cenerentola (Théâtre des Champs-Elysées/Teatro Comunale di Bologna/Royal Swedish Opera).
 She has also directed Handel’s Giulio Cesare (Théâtre des Champs-Elysées), Verdi’s La traviata (Opéra de Lille/Teatro Comunale di Bologna), Martín y Soler’s Il burbero de buon cuore (Teatro Real/Liceu), L’elisir d’amore (Deutsche Oper), Roméo et Juliette (Opéra Nice Côte d'Azur), Don Pasquale and A Midsummer Night's Dream (Wiener Staatsoper) and Die Sieben Todsünden & Mahagonny-Songspiel (Teatro alla Scala).
-Future seasons include her debut at Teatro alla Scala, a return to the Wiener Staatsoper and the world premiere of her interdisciplinary installation The House of Us/Hamlet in Japan.
+Future seasons include her debut at Teatro alla Scala, a return to the Wiener Staatsoper and the world premiere of her interdisciplinary installation The House of Us/Hamlet in Japan and Italy.